-C.6 Switch From Command Line Mode to Interactive Menu Mode
+C.7 Switch From Command Line Mode to Interactive Menu Mode

-Automatic Switch

-- Whenever there is a command argument/optic error, the software automatically switches to th interactive menu mode. - If an error occurs during any tape operation, the software automatically switches to the interactive menu mode unless you specified a quit on error (/QE) option.
+Automatic Switch Whenever there is a command argument/option error, the software automatically switches to the interactive menu mode.

+If an error occurs during any tape operation, the software automatically switches to the interactive menu mode unless you specified a quit on error (/QE) option.
-Manual Switch

-- Press [Ctrl] [D] to escape to DOS.
-From DO type EXIT to return to the interactive menu mod - During any tape system tests, press [F9] to abor the test and return to the interactive menu mode
+Manual Switch Press [Ctrl] [D] to escape to DOS.
+From DOS, type EXIT to return to the interactive menu mode.

+During any tape system tests, press [F9] to abort the test and return to the interactive menu mode.
 This also applies to file backup and image restore or compare.

-NOTE: Press [F10] followed by the [Enter] key to terminate any EVTAPE program and return to DOS.
+Press [F10] followed by the [Enter] key to terminate any EVTAPE program and return to DOS.